-Since March of 2020, meetings have looked a bit different.
-Over the last year, we’ve gone from conference rooms and round tables to Zoom meetings and Google Hangouts, which ultimately means that the way we collaborate and interact is going to be different.
-Enter remote collaboration tools, more specifically, note taking apps.
+Since the pandemic changed the way we all work, meetings have looked a bit different.
+Over the past couple of years, we’ve gone from conference rooms and round tables to Zoom meetings and Google Hangouts, which ultimately means that the way we collaborate and interact is going to be different.
+Enter remote collaboration tools, and more specifically, note taking apps.

 1. Hive Notes

-If you’re a Hive user, Hive Notes is a great way to integrate your meetings with your to-do list.
-In Hive Notes, you can actually connect a note to a meeting on your Google or Outlook calendar, assign meeting attendees next steps, and easily share the meeting note with everyone after the meeting.
-This is one of the best note taking apps on the market.
+If you’re a Hive user, Hive Notes is a great way to integrate your meetings with your to-do list, bringing your traditional meeting notes to a whole new level.
+In Hive Notes, you can actually connect a note to a meeting on your Google or Outlook calendar, assign meeting attendees next steps, and easily share the meeting note with everyone – whether they attended the meeting or not – after the event is over.
+It’s one of the best note taking apps on the market.

 Since Hive Notes syncs up with your calendar, it’ll also send you a reminder in Hive five minutes before your meeting starts prompting you to take notes.
 If the meeting is recurring, Hive also offers a “notebook” style set-up where you can add multiple entries to the same note.
-Bonus: real-time collaborative editing is available in Hive Notes, which basically works like a Google Doc so multiple people can add comments at once.
+During the meeting, use Hive Notes to collaborate in real-time, Google-doc style, so multiple people can add comments at once.

 Additionally, audio from your meetings can also be recorded and attached to the meeting note, which is an excellent way to ensure people who couldn’t attend the meeting will stay in the loop.